 What assets qualify for the IP Box?

-Qualifying intangible assets are intangible assets acquired, developed or exploited in the course of carrying out a company’s business.
-Qualified intangible assets can include:
+Qualifying intangible assets are those acquired, developed or exploited in the course of carrying out a company’s business and can include:

 - computer software